FishWoWater/Minimal3DStudio/README.md

 **English** | [中文](README_zh.md)

 A minimal cross-platform(Win/Mac/Web) application for 3D model generation.
 Built with Tripo3D API, React, TypeScript, Three.js, and Electron.
+(~6 hours of vibe coding using Cursor + Claude4 in the weekend)

-> You can get 300 free API credits upon registration on Tripo so it worths a try!
+> You can get 300 free API credits(separated from 300 web credits) upon registration on Tripo so it worths a try!

 ![Demo](./assets/demo.gif)